Gender and Sexualities Studies Major

-Visit the department that offers the women's and gender studies major.
+Visit the department that offers the gender and sexualities studies major.

 Major courses are bolded.

 - Perspectives on Women in Society

 These enable students to explore gender and sexualities studies issues as they arise within particular disciplines.
 Students choose 4 courses.

 - Introduction to Schooling in a Diverse Society

 - Psychology of Prejudice